uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-summary/index.md

 thread model, and how threads communicate and pass data to each other.

 See the session note here: [Multi-Threading in JavaScript: Worker Threads](/posts/fall2019/js-chats-5/)

+### Session 6: Introduction to Testing with JavaScript

+Through the Jest testing framework, we explore the idea behind test driven developments, core concepts in testing such as coverage, test granularity and mocking.

+See the session note here: [Introduction to Testing with JavaScript ](/posts/fall2019/js-chats-6/)